SynHub/syn-bot-channels-samples/README.md

 ## Projects

-All projects must be compiled under *Debug* Mode to ensure any to all necessary files are loaded properly from with the *debug\bin* directory.
+All projects must be compiled under *Debug* Mode to ensure any to all necessary files are loaded properly from within the *debug\bin* directory.

 **1. WebApiChannelSample**